Day 183 of Year Long Roadtrip Following Scenic Byways in the USA

-All through the night, VANilla jiggled like a bounce house full of ten year olds.
+All through the night at Lake Powell, VANilla jiggled like a bounce house full of ten year olds.
 Sand sprayed VANilla so hard, at times, the sound of it made me wonder if it were raining.
 We found no relief from the wind this morning as we headed southeast to Natural Bridges National Monument.

 Sipapu Bridge, its height equal to a twenty story building and its span the length of a football field, is the second-largest natural bridge in the world.
 A 1.2 mile roundtrip from the parking area led down two metal stair cases, across a sandstone ledge, down three more ladders made of tree limbs weathered like drift wood, and finally through a grove of trees before hikers could stand below the bridge and stare up at its enormous arch.